Methods

 Find all nested helpers

-method to retrieve a list of all helpers nested in the current helper.
+Use the find method to retrieve a list of all helpers nested in the current helper.

 // Get a list of nested helpers by name

-var foundHelpers = profile.find({ name: 'foo' });
+var foundHelpers = quiz.find({ name: 'results' });

 // You can also use the shorthand

-var foundHelpers = profile.find('foo');
+var foundHelpers = quiz.find('results');

 // You can also provide a predicate function

-var foundHelpers = profile.find(function (instance) {
+var foundHelpers = quiz.find(function (instance) {

-return instance.name === 'foo' || instance.name === 'bar';
+return instance.name === 'results';

 });